 That summer of 2018, I fell and fractured L2 of my lower back.
 It was a turning point for me, where I had to accept that I would not get justice for my daughter’s death.
 I felt that I had spent several years banging on the front door of the justice system and it would not open for my daughter.
 If I continued, I would be broken down further.

 I started the Critical Incident Stress Management program, at the Justice Institute of BC, in September 2018.
 There I learned that my daughter’s sudden death was also a critical incident.
 Through the JIBC program, I was taught that early critical incident debriefing and education about critical incidents can arrest the long-term development of PTSD and other post critical incident reactions.
 As well, first responders, including police, can both experience vicarious trauma from critical incidents and not receive the necessary critical incident debriefing.
 They may not have received critical incident education, which includes diversity and mental health awareness, in their training.
-The result is felt on the backs of the families, bereaved, navigating the criminal justice system and BC Coroners Service.
+The result is felt on the backs of the families, bereaved, while navigating the criminal justice system and BC Coroners Service.

 At the very least, the motto of these services should be: do no more harm to families.

 While in that program, I began to get the idea of a remedy for myself and my daughter, to move the energy away from injustice, to help families navigate those systems that broke me.
 This remedy is something that I feel from the core of my being, and it uses all my experiences as a peer: a mother who lost her daughter to sexual violence.
 I completed the Critical Incident Stress Management program, at JIBC, and received a certificate in April 2019.
-I also bring 11 years working in adult mental health rehab and 20 years working with youth at risk (including 8 years in youth mental health,) to The Guinnevere Project.
+I also bring 12 years in adult mental health rehab and 20 years working with youth at risk (including 8 years in youth mental health) to The Guinnevere Project.